DATE : August 4, 2022

 There is nothing quite like the beauty of a sunrise or sunset, and this is especially true of the Smoky Mountains area.
 Although the mountains can often block the gorgeous red and orange hues of daybreak and dusk, there are many locations that provide the perfect vantage point for an excellent view of these events.
 Some of these locations are easy to get to.
 All you need to do is park your car, sit back, and enjoy.
-Others are more of a challenge with steep hiking trails, but you will be well rewarded for your effort.
-The following information will help you find that perfect location where you can enjoy the amazing Smoky Mountains sunset and sunrise.
+Others are more of a challenge with steep hiking trails, but you will be well rewarded for your effort with gorgeous views.
+Here are 9 of the best places where you can enjoy an amazing Smoky Mountains sunset and sunrise.

 You will find many small pullouts between Laurel Falls and the Sugarland Visitor Center off of Little River Road.
 These spots are prime locations for watching the sunrise over the Smoky Mountains.
 The pullouts are on the small side, but they are not usually crowded.
-It is well worth a stop if you happen to be travelling through this area on your way to Cades Cove.
+It is well worth a stop if you happen to be traveling through this area on your way to Cades Cove.

-The Oconaluftee Valley Overlook is an ideal location for viewing the Smoky Mountain sunrise.
+The Oconaluftee Valley Overlook is an ideal location for viewing a Smoky Mountain sunrise.
 It faces the east about one half mile from Newfound Gap as you travel towards Cherokee.
 Oconaluftee is the first overlook you’ll come across as you enter The Blue Ridge Parkway.
-It will be on the right hand side of the road.
+It will be on the right-hand side of the road.

 There is a part of the Foothills Parkway by Townsend that provides wonderful views of the Tennessee Valley.
 The overlooks face west, and they are prime locations for sunset watching.
 From here you will see the sun slowly dip below the Cumberland Plateau off in the distance.